-The Board of Trustees submitted to the City of Charlotte, a proposal to grant a 3% Cost-of-Living Adjustment (COLA) for retirees who retired prior to January 3, 2000, and funding for the additional cost to be paid by the City of Charlotte.
-The proposal was approved by City Council to start in fiscal year 2023 and to be funded over a five-year period.
-The additional 2% annual incremental increase to Employer Contributions over a five-year period and additional Act amendments for clarity and consistency previously approved by the City Council, will be submitted again to the North Carolina General Assembly in fiscal year 2023.
-The City continues to honor its commitment to funding the incremental 2% increases through fiscal year 2026 to reach a maximum of 24%.
+The additional 2% annual incremental increase to Employer Contributions over a five-year period and additional Act amendments for clarity and consistency previously approved by the City Council, which was expected to be re-submitted to the North Carolina General Assembly in fiscal year 2023 was not.
+However, The City continues to honor its commitment to funding the incremental 2% increases through fiscal year 2026 to reach a maximum of 24%.
+The Board hired outside legal counsel to review all of the System's policies and make recommendations to enhance any policies to further support the fiduciary operations of the System.
+The review continues into fiscal year 2024.

 During the year, as its primary duty, the Investment Committee spent considerable time reviewing the performance of all existing managers.
 The Committee met with each manager.
-As a result of continuing global market and economic volatility in light of the pandemic, the Committee had in-depth discussions with managers and the investment consultant to review the target asset allocation of the portfolio and to review risk management policies.
-Interviews to replace the Emerging Market Investment Manager were held in fiscal year 2021 and the final candidate was hired in fiscal year 2022.
-To rebalance the Real Estate's targeted allocation within the portfolio, the Board of Trustees approved the reinvestment of dividends.
+As a result of continuing global market and economic volatility, the Committee had in-depth discussions with managers and the investment consultant to review the target asset allocation of the portfolio and to review risk management policies.
 An Asset Liability Study was performed in May 2022 to help determine the long-term strategic allocation policy and quantify the impact that different strategies might have on relevant metrics.
-The Study showed that a possible adjustment to the Non-U.S. Fixed Income allocation could be made to improve the expected long-term return.
-The Committee continued its research through the end of the fiscal year and made a formal proposal to the Board in fiscal year 2023.
-The Board will implement the changes by the end of the second quarter of fiscal year 2023.
+The Board lowered the expected rate of return on investments from 7.25% to 7% based on the Committee's prudent recommendation supported by best practices by other government pension plans, the asset liability study, and Callan's forward looking capital assumptions.
+The Committee also recommended the Board update the System's asset allocation to 38% U.S. Equity, 26% Non-U.S. Equity, 25% U.S. Fixed Income, and 11% Real Estate and to diversity the portfolio with additional investment managers.
+Interviews were held for the additional International Equity and U.S. Fixed Income managers.
+The Board approved the managers recommended by the Committee.

 Investments and managers will continue to be closely monitored by the Investment Committee on both a proactive and retrospective basis to assure continued success as well as continued commitment to a well-diversified portfolio and prudent asset allocation.
-The total portfolio gross of fee investment return for the year ended June 30, 2022, of -12.82% reflected the continuing volatility of the global markets and economic conditions.
-The last 5 and 10-year gross of fee rates of returns were 5.41% and 7.82% respectively.
+The total portfolio gross of fee investment return for the year ended June 30, 2023, of 8.80%, reflected the continuing volatility of the global markets and economic conditions over the past few years.
+The last 5 and 10-year gross of fee rates of returns were 5.23% and 7.24%, respectively.

-Detailed information concerning the System's investments may be found in the Notes to the Financial Statements beginning on Page 19.
+Detailed information concerning the System's investments may be found in the Notes to the Financial Statements beginning on Page 16.

 The Benefits Committee met on a regular basis during the year.
-The Committee spent a considerable amount of time researching and discussing the COLA.
-A formalized
+The Committee reviewed all System polices with outside legal counsel.
+The Committee recommended the